adaltas/node-nikita/packages/core/src/session.coffee.md

             context.options.attempt++
             do_next = ({error, output, args}) ->
-              callbackargs = error: error, output: output, args: args
-              # options.handler = context.handler
-              options.callback = context.callback # to be removed once do_callback take callback from context and not options
-              if error and error not instanceof Error error = Error 'First argument not a valid error' callbackargs.error = error
+              callbackargs = error: error, output: output, args: args if error and error not instanceof Error error = Error 'First argument not a valid error' callbackargs.error = error